aricent/teakozi/README.md

 # How to use Teakozi

-  - include teakozi in your node application
+  - include teakozi in your node application / service

 ```sh
 $ npm install teakozi